Xeeynamo/sotn-decomp/README.md

 # Castlevania: Symphony of the Night Decompilation

 A work-in-progress decompilation of Castlevania Symphony of the Night for PlayStation 1.
 It aims to recreate the source code from the existing binaries using static and/or dynamic analysis.
-The code compiles the same binaries of the game, byte-for-byte to the same binaries of the game, effectively being a matching decompilation.
+The code compiles byte-for-byte to the same binaries of the game, effectively being a matching decompilation.
 Currently it only supports the US version of the game `SLUS-00067`.

 The game is divided into three modules: